If you have any of those characteristics it is possible that you have Asperger’s Syndrome or an Autistic Spectrum Disorder.

-Some children and adults may have many characteristics of Asperger’s Syndrome or High functioning Autism and still be able to function quite well at home, at school and at work.
-For a comprehensive assessment, there is a need to look at the strengths of each individuals as well as the areas of their difficulties and the support needed and available.
+Some children and adults may have many characteristics of Asperger’s Syndrome or High Functioning Autism and still be able to function quite well at home, at school and at work.
+For a comprehensive assessment, there is a need to look at the strengths of each individual as well as the areas of their difficulties and the support needed and available.

 Causes of Asperger's Syndrome or Autism

 The cause of Asperger's syndrome is not known.
 We know that it tends to run in families which suggest that it may be inherited (passed on from parent to child).
 Research has found structural and functional differences in specific regions of the brains affecting neural circuits that control thoughts and behaviors causing different ways of relating to themselves, others and the world.

 Frequency of Asperger's Syndrome

 Asperger's Syndrome has only recently been recognized in the 1990’s and therefore, it is difficult to know its prevalence.
 It is believed that it is more common than autism and the estimate range from 1 in every 100 to 250 or higher.
 It is four times more likely to be reported in males than in females.

 When diagnosing Asperger’s Syndrome there is a need for assessment of the Autism Spectrum Disorder (ASD).
 Professionals like paediatricians, psychiatrists and psychologists will use the Diagnostic and Statistical Manual of Mental Disorders (DSM) to make the diagnosis.
 The DSM lists the signs and symptoms of ASD and states how many of these symptoms must be present to confirm a diagnosis of ASD.